 On December 12, 2007, we filed a patent infringement lawsuit in the U.S. District Court for the Central District of California against Chip Advanced Technology Inc. ("CAT"), asserting that CAT willfully infringed a MPS patent that enables efficient low voltage, low current power conversions, such as DC-DC step down converters.
-In the complaint, MPS seeks unspecified damages and a court-ordered injunction against future infringement by CAT.
-On September 16, 2008, we amended our complaint to add trade secret misappropriation claims against CAT.
-Through this lawsuit, MPS intends to vigorously protect and enforce its intellectual property.
-As the case is in its early stages, we are not able to determine the outcome of the litigation.
+CAT was subsequently acquired by ITE Technology ("ITE"), which became a successor in interest to CAT.
+On July 28, 2009, we entered into a license agreement and a settlement agreement with ITE in which the parties agreed to mutually release and dismiss the complaints.